-- Looking for the best drum replacement/drum trigger software?
+- Looking for the best drum replacement/drum trigger plugins?

-- We run you through our top 5 sample replacement plugins in 2019.
+- We run you through our top 6 drum replacement plugins.

 - Let us know your favorite below!

 Drum replacement refers to plug ins or software which analyses the sounds of a drum hit (a snare, tom or kick drum) and uses high-quality samples (within a DAW such as